yoieh/markdown-cv/source/cv.md

 ### Personal Summary

-> My name is Johan, born in '93, a guy with many diverse interests.
-I am particularly interested in web design, web development, and various types of programming.
-Rich in new ideas and solutions.
-I am also especially curious about new technologies and always interested in learning something new.
+> I'm Johan, a Senior Software Engineer and Linux System Specialist with over 9 years of web development experience.
+Specializing in React, Angular, and PHP, I am passionate about web design, development, and exploring new technologies.
+My diverse skill set and commitment to continuous learning allow me to excel in various projects.

+> In my free time, I enjoy working on personal projects and experimenting with game engines and server services.
+As a video game enthusiast, I appreciate the importance of engaging user experiences.

+> I'm dedicated to leveraging my expertise and passion for technology to create innovative solutions.
+Let's connect and discuss how we can collaborate to build the future.

-### Utbildning
+### Education

-- **Sep 2015 - Dec 2016 YH, Linux System Specialist, Hermods EC, Malmö**
+- **Sep 2015 - Dec 2016 Higher Vocational Education, Linux System Specialist, Hermods EC, Malmö**
-- **Aug 2008 - Jun 2011 Gymnasium, Elprogrammet, IT inriktning, Jacobskolan, Hässleholm**
+- **Aug 2008 - Jun 2011 High School, Electrical Program, IT focus, Jacobskolan, Hässleholm**
-- **Aug 1999 - Jun 2008 Grundskolan, Bjärnums centralskola, Bjärnum**
+- **Aug 1999 - Jun 2008 Elementary School, Bjärnums Central School, Bjärnum**

 ### Skills